jxxcarlson/particle/README.md

 is a short-range upward force localized in the "floor".
 This force decays exponentially with height.

+NOTE: If you look at the simulations, you will see that "the angle of reflection is equal to the angle of incidence."
+This is achieved by solving the equations of motion, not by using ray optics.

 NOTE: I need to do some optimization in Demo 2.
 The simulation slows down as it progresses.
 Pull requests appreciated!